alexandrelamberty/banking-lib-demo/README.md

 npm run watch:test
 ```

-then start implemententing features and adding tests...
+then start implementing features and adding tests...

-## Working localy with a project that use the library
+## Working locally with a project that use the library

-Link the library localy with:
+Link the library locally with:

 ```shell
 npm link